 Similarly to building societies, friendly societies have been traditionally founded by groups of people who shared their resources to get rewards, or to provide protection for themselves in times of need.

-Mutual associations are one of the oldest types of financial services operations around and offer their members a wide range of affordable savings, investments, insurances, pensions and specialist annuities, to provide the financial protection and solutions that are required.
+Mutual associations are some of the oldest types of financial services around.
+They offer members a wide range of affordable savings, investments, insurances, pensions and specialist annuities, to provide financial protection and solutions.

 Related: Stocks and shares ISA: Make your money work harder

-Friendly Societies have a unique legal status, which means they can offer some tax-exempt savings products that are not available from high street banks.
+Friendly Societies have a unique legal status, which means they can offer some tax-exempt savings products that are not available at high street banks.

 How do Shepherds Friendly Society invest my money?